 Brighton was by no means his only ice hockey home.
 He played 44 games with the second tier Southampton Vikings spread over six seasons, and also turned out for Nottingham Panthers and Altrincham Aces, as well as playing and coaching in Switzerland.

-Michael Oliver O’Brien was born in Ennis, County Clare, Ireland on 10 July 1933.
+Michael Oliver O’Brien was born in Ennis, County Clare, Ireland on 10 July 1933 and died on 12 February 2021 in Hove, Sussex.
 He was inducted into the Hall of Fame in 2009.